Braden2n/InstanceMethod/README.md

 ### Current Stats

 The `instancemethod` decorator is currently:
-46
+1.64
 times slower than `null_decorator` over the course of 1 Million calls.

-Average Microseconds per Call:
+Average Nanoseconds per Call:

-- `instancemethod`: 3.85
+- `instancemethod`: 139.2
-- `null_decorator`: 0.08
+- `null_decorator`: 85.0

 ***No*** appreciable difference has been found between the valid test cases.

 ### Bottlenecks

-There are two main bottlenecks that have been found:
+Previous versions contained three main bottlenecks that hindered performance significantly (50x slower than `null_decorator`):

+- The usage of the `inspect`.`getmodule` function
-- The usage of the `inspect` module
+- The usage of the `inspect`.`getmembers` function
 - The ownership attribute loop

-The `inspect` module is used to get module and members that declared the function.
-This module is needed, as the package does not have adequate scope to use the `__class__` reference.
-Although the `getmodule` method can, and has, been hoisted to the highest order function to place move the computation to the time of declaration as opposed to call time, the `getmembers` method remains one order lower.

-The `getmembers` method runs based on the state of a given module, with a predicate implemented for faster elimination of invalid potential method owners.
-If this method is called at declaration time, it will frequently return no valid members.
-There is not a solution obvious at this time.
+### Bottleneck Deep-Dive

+The `inspect` module and its `getmodule` and `getmembers` functions are necessary for determining the class that has direct ownership of the wrapped method.
+In previous versions, both the `getmodule` and `getmembers` functions were used in the wrapper function declared inside the higher order decorator.

+Although marginal (5%) performance benefits were found by hoisting the `getmodule` up to the scope of the decorator function, by shifting the computation burden to declaration time as opposed to call time, the `getmembers` function was unable to be hoisted due to the changing state of a module at load time versus call time.
+Some performance was reclaimed by the use of a lambda filtering predicate, but much was left to be desired.

-Although the loop is not too computationally intensive, this is a potential bottleneck for deeply nested or inherited class structures.
+Along with the `inspect` module functions, the "ownership attribute" loop was another potential bottleneck.
+Since the only obvious way to ascertain the class was through the method's fully qualified name, accessing nested classes to reach down towards the method's direct owner needed to be done using string attribute searches.
+Although the loop is not too computationally intensive, this could be a bottleneck for deeply nested or inherited class structures.

-Some research has been done into object dictionary conversions with string indexing, but it has not yielded any appreciable benefit.
+### Bottleneck Solution

+The current solution in place was to extract the declaration and computation of these bottlenecks to a separate function in the package's local scope, as opposed to the decorator's scope, and enabling LRU caching from the `functools` module.

+For those unfamiliar, the lru_cache function, when used as a decorator, creates a memory-optimized call-result caching solution that exchanges the full computation requirements of a function call for a dictionary lookup of the result.

+Since the penalty for a first-time call is
+~4 Microseconds, the caching of the results on a per-method basis provides a performance increase of 3,000%.
+This is because the dictionary lookup has a time complexity of, on average, O(1) that results in ~125 Nanosecond follow-up calls.

 ## Author